 To explain this point, let’s say you wanted to build a new mobile application for your business.
 You’ve shared all your requirements with him and the developer tells you it will cost $20k based on his best estimates to create that mobile app and you go ahead with the agreement.
 After completing 85% of the project, the developer says it’s going to cost another $5k to complete the remainder of it.
 How would you feel in this scenario?
 Would you work with them again?
 Would you refer them to friends?
 Probably not.

-Whether you choose hourly or fixed price project, there are chances where you will feel pain when you pay extra money when your developers exceed their quoted estimate to build your software.
+Whether you choose an hourly or fixed price project, there are chances where you will feel pain when you pay extra money when your developers exceed their quoted estimate to build your software.
 That’s a reality.
-The software is expensive; it’s very hard to commit to a large budget, especially if you’re not well-funded.
-Unfortunately, many freelancers or agencies don’t care your situation because they are too busy in making money form themselves
+Software is expensive; it’s very hard to commit to a large budget, especially if you’re not well-funded.
+Unfortunately, many freelancers or agencies don’t care about your situation because they are too busy making money form themselves

 Choose the process of wisely.